MicrosoftDocs/sdk-api/sdk-api-src/content/searchapi/nn-searchapi-isearchqueryhelper.md

 <a href="https://docs.microsoft.com/windows/desktop/api/searchapi/nf-searchapi-isearchqueryhelper-generatesqlfromuserquery">ISearchQueryHelper::GenerateSQLFromUserQuery</a> uses regional locale settings.
 However, <b>ISearchQueryHelper</b> does not use the regional locale settings.
 As a result, there are inconsistencies in the SQL returned from <b>ISearchQueryHelper::GenerateSQLFromUserQuery</b> and <b>ISearchQueryHelper</b> for region specific settings such as date formats, for example.

-The DSearch code sample, available on <a href="https://code.msdn.microsoft.com/windowssearch">Code Gallery</a> and the <a href="https://msdn.microsoft.com/windowsvista/bb980924.aspx">Windows 7 SDK</a>, demonstrates how to create a class for a static console application to query Windows Search using the Microsoft.Search.Interop assembly for <b>ISearchQueryHelper</b>.
+For a sample that demonstrates how to create a class for a static console application to query Windows Search using the Microsoft.Search.Interop assembly for <b>ISearchQueryHelper</b>, see the [DSearch](https://github.com/microsoft/Windows-classic-samples/tree/master/Samples/Win7Samples/winui/WindowsSearch/DSearch) sample.